 The sidewalk encompasses four zones (as shown in Figure 29), including the edge, pedestrian throughway, furnishings/ landscape, and the buffer (i.e., on-street parking or bike facilities).
 These zones are summarized below, with the minimum configuration for each provided in Table 3.
-Sidewalk facilities constructed on State facilities are subject to review and approval by ODOT based on guidance from the BUD.
+Sidewalk facilities constructed on State facilities are subject to review and approval by ODOT based on ODOT's urban design guidance.